-If you are under 20 years of age, a New Zealand or Australian citizen or permanent resident, and do not hold a University Entrance qualification, you can apply for admission by Discretionary Entrance.
-You must have gained National Certificate of Educational Achievement (NCEA) Level 2 or higher, and exceptional results in Year 12.
-You will be assessed on your academic background and a recommendation from your school principal.
-For more information, see www.auckland.ac.nz/entry-requirements
+If you have attained exceptional results in Year 12 and are under 20 years of age, a New Zealand or Australian citizen or permanent resident, and do not hold a University Entrance qualification, you can apply for admission by Discretionary Entrance.
+You must have gained National Certificate of Educational Achievement (NCEA) Level 2 or higher.
+You will be assessed on your academic background and a recommendation from your school principal. www.auckland.ac.nz/entryrequirements